 Warby J was critical of the claimants’ pleadings and did not consider many of the submissions put forward by the claimants’ counsel as they went beyond the pleaded case.
 However, it is difficult to see that rectification of the pleadings to align with the submissions would have made a substantial difference in this matter.
 For example, the only ‘conduct’ that was relied on by the claimants was publication of the articles themselves.
 No other conduct, such as approaches by journalists, was relied on.
 It is, however, still difficult to see how a journalist acting in pursuit of a legitimate story could assist much in mounting a claim for harassment unless there was something highly inappropriate about their conduct in doing so.

 The claimants’ case in relation to the readers' comments failed, in part, because the pleaded case required that the defendants had actual knowledge of the comments.
 It is possible this could be rectified in other cases by a different pleading more aligned to the submissions of the complainant, that the defendant’s ‘ought to have known’ that abusive and racist comments would have been published on articles such as these.
 However, the question would then remain whether that could be said to be conduct which was ‘targeted’ at the claimants – which seems unlikely to be found given the comments are the acts of third parties and not the defendant media organisation.

 Although this case does not shut the door on claims for harassment against the media entirely, it does show that only exceptional cases will have a chance of succeeding and claimants should be careful before issuing proceedings.

-If you have been harassed by the press contact us to arrange a consultation with one of our specialist media law solicitors.
+If you have been harassed by the press, contact us to arrange a consultation with one of our specialist media harassment solicitors.